farhannaushad08/bioinformatics-ml-research/README.md

 - Explored **AI applications in gene sequencing** and **molecular data analysis**.

 ---

+## ⚠️ Note
+Due to confidentiality, **real datasets are not shared**.
+The provided code demonstrates the **workflow and methodology** using public or synthetic datasets.

+---
 ## 🧪 Research Use Case

 This project demonstrates how **AI/ML can accelerate bioinformatics research**: